-Silk Road Adventures provides film and TV fixing services across Central Asia and the Caucasus.
+Silk Road Adventures provides film and TV fixing services across parts of Central Asia and the Caucasus.

 We know the locations.
 We know the cultures.
 We know how to obtain those hard-to-get film permits.
 Whether it’s finding the right contributors, setting up a yurt camp in a remote valley or finding the best drivers, we can handle the logistics for you from start to finish.

 With a background in journalism and high-end TV production, we will make sure you get under the skin of these fascinating countries and find the stories that are yet to be told.